frank-engel-usgs/image-processing-101/README.md

 Code examples on how to do things with OpenCV on [iPython Notebook](http://ipython.org/notebook.html).

+This is a cloned version of a great iPython Notebook created by Sher Minn Chong.
+Go see her original post at the [Code Words](https://codewords.recurse.com/issues/six/image-processing-101) website.

 ## Installation

 These instructions are for Mac OSX.
 For installation on other systems, feel free to use your own choice of a virtual environment for Python.
 OpenCV for Python requires a local installation of OpenCV on your machine, from which we will create symlinks to in your virtual environment.